How to install Elite on an Econet fileserver

 - If the scoreboard machine is a BBC Micro fitted with NFS 3.34, then the scoreboard won't show updates coming from the other side of a bridge (though it will show updates from machines on the local network).
 Upgrading to NFS 3.40+ fixes this.

 - DFS 0.9 does not get disabled by the loader process, so you will have to find another way of disabling it (such as physically unplugging the ROM, or upgrading to DNFS or a later version of DFS).
 Upgrading to DFS 1.00+ or DNFS fixes this.
+This issue also applies to some MMFS ROMs (as they are based on DFS).

 - The BBC Micro version of Elite over Econet will not work with ANFS (though ANFS is fine for the BBC Master and 6502 Second Processor versions).
 This is because ANFS 4.18 on the BBC Micro takes up too much memory to support Elite (the minimum value of PAGE is &1900 but Elite needs it to be &1200).
 You have to have NFS or DNFS installed for the BBC Micro version to work.
 The loader will disable ANFS, so if you have ANFS fitted as well as NFS or DNFS, then the game should run; if you only have ANFS fitted, then Elite will not load.